* ESC - close the search window

 RELATED: The best Ukrainian literary classics available in English translations

-Despite the pervasive presence of Lesya Ukrainka in our cultural space, she has never become a petrified, sacralized figure.
+Despite the pervasive presence of Lesia Ukrayinka in our cultural space, she has never become a petrified, sacralized figure.
 Her life, illness, love affairs, and, of course, texts are researched and studied, re-read and interpreted, most often through the prism of gender or postcolonial studies.
-We find Lesya close to us, as an elder talented sister, and for many people the very concept of sisterhood in literature is associated with the names of Lesya Ukrainka and her friend, the writer Olha Kobylianska.
-Lesya’s life speaks of her noble lineage, her mastery in writing, and, even in her everyday life, her sophisticated wardrobe and modern lifestyle.
+We find Lesia close to us, as an elder talented sister, and for many people the very concept of sisterhood in literature is associated with the names of Lesia Ukrayinka and her friend, the writer Olha Kobylianska.
+Lesia’s life speaks of her noble lineage, her mastery in writing, and, even in her everyday life, her sophisticated wardrobe and modern lifestyle.
 Her persona appears in modern glossies, public discussions, and fashion brands — even desserts in coffee shops are named after her.
 She is not the muse for a powerful writer but rather, she is the creator; not a frail, ill woman but arguably the strongest playwright of the modernist era not only in Ukraine but across Europe, at the every least.

 Cassandra (translated by Nina Murray)